ibm-z-oss-oda/libtool/README.md

-# auto_pip
+# libtool

-auto_pip is a Python library for creating a Python library, and also manages versions and uploading to PyPi with twine
+libtool is a Python library for creating a Python library, and also manages versions and uploading to PyPi with twine

-auto_pip runs in Python 3+
+libtool runs in Python 3+
-auto_pip runs only in Windows
+libtool runs only in Windows
 ## Instructions
 You need to make a
 use_file.ini like this(see more options below):